NathanHJ4703/CS61B/proj3/README.md

 #####   19. Map<Position, Room> openToRoom - Gets the position of the room where there is an opening(a Tileset.NOTHING).
 #####   20. Map<Position, Room> wallToRoom - Gets the position of the room where there is a wall.
 #####   21. Map<Integer, Integer> verticesToConnect - A map to store the pair of vertices to connect in UnionFind at the end to ensure connectedness.
-This class provides methods that construct the rooms/hallways in our world and joins them together.
+This class provides methods that construct the rooms in our world and joins them together.
 This class also contains a method that tracks the open positions in our world.

+### Room
+#### Instance Variables:
 #####   1. Position bottomLeft - represents the bottom left tile of each room
 #####   2. int width - width of room
 #####   3. int height - height of room